The Generalized Injectivity Conjecture: Projections of roots systems

 The number of irreducible components ($\Sigma_{\Theta,i}$) is as many as there are \emph{changes of length} plus one.
-That is, if there are $d_1$ components of type $A_{m_1}$, followed by $d_2$ components of type $A_{m_2}$,etcetera until $d_s$ components of type $A_{m_s}$, such that $m_i \neq m_{i+1}$ for any $i$, and one last component of type $B$ or $C$ or $D$, they are $s-1$ changes in the length ($m_i$) and therefore $s$ irreducible connected components in $\Sigma_{\Theta}$.
+That is, if there are $d_1$ components of type $A_{m_1}$, followed by $d_2$ components of type $A_{m_2}$, et cetera until $d_s$ components of type $A_{m_s}$, such that $m_i \neq m_{i+1}$ for any $i$, and one last component of type $B$ or $C$ or $D$, there are $s-1$ changes in the length ($m_i$) and therefore $s$ irreducible connected components in $\Sigma_{\Theta}$.
 The set $\Sigma_{\Theta}$ is composed of irreducible components of type $A$ and possibly one component of type $B, C$ or $D$. \end{thm}

 \begin{proof} We have explained the condition on the interval being of at most length one in the paragraph preceding the statement of the theorem.
-We do not repeat here the methods of proof for the case of $\Sigma_{\Theta}$ irreducible which apply here: in particular the treatment of the case $e_n \notin \Theta$, the reduction to this case's argumentation when $e_n \in \Theta$, and the argumentation showing that the components of type $A$ of $\Theta$ should be of the same length to obtain a root system in the projection.
+We do not repeat here the methods of proof for the case of $\Sigma_{\Theta}$ irreducible which apply here: in particular the treatment of the case $e_n \notin \Theta$, the reduction to this case's argumentation when $e_n \in \Theta$, and the argumentation showing that the components of type $A$ of $\Theta$ should be of the same length to obtain a root system in the projection. \\

-We consider the case of root system of type $B, C, D$.\\ Let then assume that we have $d_1$ components of type $A_{m_1}$ in $\Theta$, by the argumentation given in \cite{PrSR}, we obtain a root system of type $BC_{d_1}$.
+We consider the case of root system of type $B, C, D$.
+Let us then assume that we have $d_1$ components of type $A_{m_1}$ in $\Theta$, by the argumentation given in \cite{PrSR}, we obtain a root system of type $BC_{d_1}$.
 Let us assume that these $d_1$ components of type $A_{m_1}$ are followed by $d_2$ components of type $A_{m_2}$, $m_2 \neq m_1$.
 Let us denote $e_{1,d_1}$ the vector associated to the last component of type $A_{m_1}$ and $e_{2,1}$ the vector associated to the first component of type $A_{m_2}$.

 The projection $\overline{e_{1,d_1}} -\overline{e_{2,1}}= \frac{e_{(d_1-1)m_1+1}+e_{(d_1-1)m_1+2}+ \ldots +e_{(d_1-1)m_1+m_1}}{m_1+1} - \frac{e_{d_1m_1+1}+e_{d_1m_1+2}+ \ldots +e_{d_1m_1+m_2}}{m_2+1}$ of $e_{1,d_1} - e_{2,1}$ cannot be a root in $\Sigma_{\Theta}$ (it would contradict the conditions of validity of the value $C$ and $R$ when calculated with respect to the last root of the previously considered $BC_{d_1}$).